Mowah-Chibuike/sorting_algorithms/README.md

 Tasks
 - Mandatory
-	- 0. Bubble sort: implement a function that sorts an array of integers in ascending order using the Bubble sort algorithm
+	- 0. Bubble sort: implementation of a function that sorts an array of integers in ascending order using the Bubble sort algorithm
+	- 1. Insertion sort: implementation of a function that sorts a doubly linked list of integers in ascending order using the Insertion sort algorithm